ewarman/ewarman.github.io/_posts/2017-09-09-how-to-get-a-job-at-ghc.md

 categories: career
 ---

 As a student from a small, under the radar university, my job seeking strategy was to go hard at conference career fairs every year.
 Companies I wanted to work for didn’t come to my college career fair, so I had to go to them!
-Conference career fairs worked out well for me, so I  share some tips to help job seekers make the most of this year's opportunities.
+Conference career fairs worked out well for me, so I wanted to share some tips to help you make the most of this year's opportunities.
 Here’s a list of the onsite interviews I’ve done at conferences over the past three years:

 **GHC**
 * Facebook (2015, 2016 for full time role)